cenairaclub/motionmatchingreplicated/README.md

 ![file1 (1)](https://github.com/cenairaclub/motionmatchingreplicated/assets/14151235/726b0fc4-d24f-45a1-a62c-0c8585e56377)

-Main_v1 branch is problematic because it does not have a smooth sync plugin.
+Main_v1 branch is problematic because it does not have a **smooth sync plugin**.
 It causes other players to walk shakily in a game with a problematic internet connection.
 That's why I will not update the mainv1 branch anymore.
 I will build other versions on Smooth Sync.

 Smooth Sync Plugin: